 External Parasites on Dogs

-Fleas: Fleas are blood sucking parasites and move very rapidly on the skin and are mostly found on back portion.
+Fleas: Fleas are blood-sucking parasites and move very rapidly on the skin and are mostly found on the back portion.
 Flea bites cause severe irritation and the animal keeps on biting and scratching that area.
 Presence of flea faeces is an important diagnostic feature for proper treatment.
 You can also use flea and tick shampoo kills fleas.

-Ticks: Ticks are also blood sucking parasites and heavy infestation may cause severe blood loss and death.
+Ticks: Ticks are also blood-sucking parasites and heavy infestation may cause severe blood loss and death.
 Ticks are of two types – hard and soft ticks.
-Manual deticking is the best method to remove ticks.
-Preventive measure should be taken to avoid infestation i.e. tick collars, spot on treatment etc.
+Manual decking is the best method to remove ticks.
+The preventive measure should be taken to avoid infestation i.e. tick collars, spot on treatment etc.

-Mites: These are tiny, microscopic parasites and cause manage in dogs.
+Mites: These are tiny, microscopic parasites and cause mange in dogs.
 Mange is of two types:-

 1. Sarcoptic mange: Commonly known as canine scabies, it is caused by the parasite Sarcoptes scabiei.
 This disease causes a variety of skin problems and severe itching.
 This mite also infects cats and humans, besides dogs.